outofdarkness

 Student Volunteer Opportunities

-Students interested in volunteering for ASU’s Out of the Darkness Campus Walk can contribute in several impactful ways.
+The 2026 Executive Director has been selected and get rid of "Check back in Fall 2025 for the 2026 Out of the Darkness Campus Walk chair application!
 There are four different committees available for students to join which include: fundraising, outreach, programming and day of operations committees.

 Student volunteers help promote the Out of the Darkness Walk by sending communications to ASU community members, creating social media graphics, securing sponsorships, and participating in events that support the goal of the walk: mental health awareness and suicide prevention.
 On the day of the walk, volunteers also assist with set up, tear down, check in, event activities, and guiding participants along the walk route.
 By dedicating their time and skills, volunteers play a crucial role in creating a supportive environment for mental health awareness and suicide prevention.